- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 Oldfather Hall 1140

 Berlin, a vibrant metropolis, offers world-class musical ensembles and theaters, as well as art and history museums.
 Located in the heart of Germany, the city is both Germany's political and cultural capital.
 Each of Berlin's neighborhoods offers a different cultural experience, from the chic young quarter, Prenzlauer Berg, to multi-cultural Kreuzberg, to the Museumsinsel in Mitte.
-While living in Berlin with a German host family, you will study at the Deutsch In Deutschland (DiD) Institute with other foreign university students living in Berlin.
+While living in Berlin, you will study at the Humboldt Institut with other foreign university students living in Berlin.

 Accommodations and Other Arrangements

 INTERNATIONAL AIRFARE: Program participants will purchase their own international airfare with direction and a "suggested itinerary" from the Education Abroad Office.
-All students will travel to Berlin on the same (outbound) international itinerary.
-Please do not purchase your international airfare until details have been provided.
+Please do not purchase your international airfare until details have been provided in mid-October.

-COMMUNICATION & CONNECTIVITY: Students will have access to WiFi at the DiD language institute and may or may not have access to WiFi at their host family placement (depends on each family).
-Students are required to purchase (included in program budget sheet) a local phone upon arrival in Berlin with cellular service/text to communicate with their host family, DiD staff and the UNL faculty leader/Resident Director at all times.
+COMMUNICATION & CONNECTIVITY: Students will have access to WiFi at the language institute.
+Students are required to purchase (included in program budget sheet) a local phone upon arrival in Berlin with cellular service/text to communicate with staff at the Humboldt Institut and the UNL faculty leader/Resident Director at all times.
+Students may also elect to place a global plan on their cell phone, but all students must have a local phone number that can be accessed at all times.

 HEALTH AND MOBILITY: Students need to be prepared to do a fair amount of walking in the city.
 Streets and sidewalks in Berlin are a mix of cobblestone and fairly flat surfaces.
 The weather in Berlin can range from wintery cold (below freezing with snow) in January and February to pleasant spring temperatures in the 60's and 70's in May.
 Be prepared for rainy, chilly weather mixed with sunny, cool days in the months in between.
 Recommended immunizations/medications per CDC (as of November 1, 2015) include the Hepatitis A vaccine.
 CDC recommends that you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 Please be sure to check the CDC for additional recommended immunizations.